cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-7/index.md

 * How to apply this knowledge to simulate a small production for your checkers application with the help of Docker Compose.
 * How to prepare and program a blockchain state migration (a.k.a. "a breaking change"), using the example of the introduction of a leaderboard to the checkers application.
 * How to prepare your server when an upgrade is upcoming.
+* How to apply this knowledge to simulate a small production upgrade for your checkers application with the help of Docker Compose.

 </HighlightBox>